videojs/video.js/docs/guides/languages.md

 });
 ```

 `addLanguage()` will overwrite existing translations if the object includes strings previously translated.
-However text that has already been localised will not be updated after generation.
+However text that has already been localized will not be updated after generation.

 ### Per-Player Translations